theabolton/abcdb/docs/project_description.rst

 then reconstituted in a strict way, with all non-essential metadata stripped, lines canonically reordered, and fields normalized.
-This reconstituted ABC is then passed through a cryptographic hash function (e.g. MD5 or SHA-1), and the result is considered the canonical rendering of the ‘song’ expressed by that instance.
+This reconstituted ABC is then passed through a cryptographic hash function (e.g. MD5 or SHA-1), and the resulting digest is considered the canonical rendering of the ‘song’ expressed by that instance.

 Note that the ‘song’ is just the hash, and exists to group musically identical instances.
 Visual and audio renderings must be made from